-We believe that the full availability and access to the morning after pill for women living in Ireland is hugely significant in terms of securing those real reproductive rights which have often been overlooked.
-Now is the time for women and men in Ireland to assess and seek to improve all arenas of reproductive and sexual freedom.
+We believe that the full availability and access to emergency contraception for those living in Ireland is hugely significant in terms of securing those real reproductive rights which have often been overlooked.
+Now is the time to assess and seek to improve all arenas of reproductive and sexual freedom.
 And we can do so in a tangible, productive way.

 Who are Re(al)-Productive Health?

 Re(al)-Productive Health is a strongly pro-choice group and supports the legislation of safe abortion on request in Ireland.
-We welcome stories from women about abortion and support the work of other organisations who demand full reproductive rights in Ireland.
+We welcome stories on abortion and support the work of other organisations who demand full reproductive rights in Ireland.
 Both our campaign and website are, however, sharply focused on access to emergency hormonal contraception, or ‘the morning after pill’.
 As such, most of the content on the site reflects this.